Loan Products and Definitions

 Within 30 days of the expected graduation date, students are provided exit packages by the Financial Aid office.
 The Department of Education requires that MiSPP federal loan borrowers complete exit counseling prior to graduation, or if enrollment falls below half-time.
 Exit counseling allows students to update contact information and review various repayment options.
 Completion of Exit Counseling is a requirement of the MiSPP graduation checklist.
 Visit Graduate Exit Counseling.

 It is recommended that students establish a user ID and password to manage loans and stay informed of the student loan debt.
-Students may, but are not required to make payments on student loans while enrolled in school without penalty.
 To notify a lender of an in-school deferment, students should use the In-School Deferment Request form from the Department of Education.